 Understanding Family Exclusions, Intrafamily Exclusions, and Household Exclusions

 Historically, the family exclusion limitation was put into auto insurance policies to prevent and eliminate fraudulent claims.
 Insurance companies are attempting to decrease the amount of claims filed by two people cooperating in a deceitful way to purposefully cause damage which would be covered and paid for.
-So, rather than being an accident, the damage is planned in a secret agreement.
-This type of fraud is known as collusion.
+This type of fraud is known as "collusion."

 However, the family exclusion can apply if a married couple, parent and child, or members of the same residence are in a car accident together.
 If you are the insured driver in an accident where your passengers are family members or roommates and they are injured, then your insurance company may restrict the monetary compensation to a percentage of the normal or needed amount, or the insurance payment may be capped at a pre-determined amount, regardless of the actual cost of the person’s injuries.